-3.1 Knowing too little vs. eliminating $\neg \phi$ possibilities for sure whether their utterance is true, since they are required by the epistemic account not to know for sure whether φ is true.
-This suggests that we wouldn't want to combine the epistemic account with a veridical theory of $must \ \phi$.
+This approach would lead to the odd claim that a speaker who asserts $must \phi$ never knows for sure whether their utterance is true, since they are required by the epistemic account not to know for sure whether φ is true.
+This suggests that we wouldn't want to combine the epistemic account with a veridical theory of $must \phi$.
 I will return to these issues below in footnote 12 when proposing an implicature derivation of the epistemic account.
-This will lead us to adopt the knowledge norm of assertion and conclude that $must \ \phi$ cannot be veridical.
+This will lead us to adopt the knowledge norm of assertion and conclude that $must \phi$ cannot be veridical.

-Take Phil from (9) and Meryl from (10).
-Phil has access to some extra information in that he knows what is for dinner: chicken and peas and nothing else.
-Thus he knows that if both of those are done and the table is set then dinner is ready.
-When this conditional is conjoined with the knowledge arising from Phil's perceptions, Phil is able to eliminate all possibilities in which dinner is not ready.
+dinner is not ready.
 Thus Phil knows that dinner is ready, and by (13), he cannot felicitously say (9a).
-Putting this in the language of the possible worlds semantics for modals discussed in Section 1, when Phil's knowledge of what is for dinner is conjoined with the other propositions in Epi derived from Phil's perceptions, the resulting $\bigcap Epi$ entails the prejacent, that dinner is ready.
+Putting this in the language of the possible worlds semantics for modals discussed in section 1, when Phil's knowledge of what is for dinner is conjoined with the other propositions in Epi derived from Phil's perceptions, the resulting $\bigcap Epi$ entails the prejacent, that dinner is ready.